ebullient/campaign-notes/compendium/Phandalin/Daniel.md

 * **Bonds**
 * **Flaws**

-#unexplored: How does Daniel feel about working with a family the Redbrand's captured and intended to sell into slavery?
+#story/unexplored: How does Daniel feel about working with a family the Redbrand's captured and intended to sell into slavery?

 ## Relationships